+- Remove the front spoiler. (

+p.
+133)

-- Park the motorcycle on a horizontal surface using the side stand.
+- Place the motorcycle on a horizontal surface using the side stand.

 - Place an appropriate container under the engine.

 - Remove oil drain plug with the O-ring.

 - Remove oil screen 2 with the O-ring.

 - Remove screw plug 3 with oil screen 4.

-- Completely drain the engine oil.
+- Allow the engine oil to drain completely.

 - Thoroughly clean the oil drain plugs and oil screens.

 - Position oil screen 2 and mount and tighten oil drain plug 1 with the O-ring.